Opinion: What the scrapping of Batgirl reveals about Hollywood – and capitalism

 I love a good DVD box set.
 Get me the complete filmography of some director I’ve never heard of, or a series that got cancelled after two seasons, and I’ll be content.
 I’ll probably never get around to watching it, I just want to own it.
 Bonus points if it’s a weird shape, or comes in some sort of unwieldy sculpture.
 The harder it is to fit on my shelf, the better.

-The fact that we won’t get to see yet another superhero movie about a c-list Batman character probably doesn’t strike you as the world’s biggest tragedy, and I get that.
-The quality of Warner Bros’ DC films have been hit and miss at the best of times, and it’s unlikely that we’re being deprived of the next Citizen Kane here.
+The fact that we won’t get to see yet another superhero movie about a C-list Batman character probably doesn’t strike you as the world’s biggest tragedy, and I get that.
+The quality of Warner Bros’s DC films has been hit and miss at the best of times, and it’s unlikely that we’re being deprived of the next Citizen Kane here.
 But it’s still pretty weird, right?

 It’s weird that hundreds of cast and crew can have months of their hard work sacrificed on the altar of capitalism in exchange for a tax break.
 Was the movie really that bad?
-Did they accidentally get some of the script pages mixed up with some of my old Commissioner Gordon/Alfred slash fiction and it tainted the movie beyond repair?
+Did they accidentally get some of the script pages mixed up with my old Commissioner Gordon/Alfred slash fiction, tainting the movie beyond repair?
 If that’s the case then fair enough, but it feels unlikely (I keep all my fan fiction on a private server).

 What’s weirder still is the fact that while Warner Bros have decided to scrap Batgirl, the company still appears to be ploughing ahead with the release of next year’s Flash movie, despite the fact that its lead star Ezra Miller has spent the past year sabotaging their own reputation.

-While Miller has recently begun to seek mental health support, it doesn’t change the fact that Warner Bros made no efforts to pull the film when allegations included burglary, assault, and at one point, a potential kidnapping.
+While Miller has recently sought mental health support, it doesn’t change the fact that Warner Bros made no effort to pull the film when allegations against the actor included burglary, assault, and at one point a potential kidnapping.
 Seriously, did the Batgirl directors accidentally film a murder or something?

-From a very basic PR perspective, choosing to scrap the fairly inoffensive girl movie but keeping the extremely controversial boy movie is such a boneheaded move that I initially thought it was going to be part of some extremely sophisticated 4d marketing campaign.
-It gets worse when you consider the fact that Batgirl’s lead character was to be an out-and-proud lesbian, and that another prominent character was to be played by a trans woman (both of which would have been firsts for the DC Extended Universe, and allowed Warner Bros to a real statement after a decade of the Marvel Cinematic Universe’s often-anaemic gestures towards diversity).
+From a very basic PR perspective, choosing to scrap the fairly inoffensive girl movie but keeping the extremely controversial boy movie is such a boneheaded move that I initially thought it was going to be part of some extremely sophisticated 4-D marketing campaign.
+It gets worse when you consider that Batgirl’s lead character was to be an out-and-proud lesbian, and that another prominent character was to be played by a trans woman.
+Each of these things would have been a first for the DC Extended Universe, and would have allowed Warner Bros to make a real statement after a decade of the Marvel Cinematic Universe’s often-anaemic gestures towards diversity).

 Even from the perspective of pure, unfiltered capitalism, we’re talking about a Batman movie here.
 Not only that, but a Batman movie that would have seen the return of Michael Keaton’s iteration of the character from the 1989 Tim Burton film.
 The cynic in me wants to say that all of this has happened because Warner’s new bosses are motivated purely by profit, but after a certain point it just feels like they wanted to set a big pile of money on fire to send a message.
 Is the new Warner CEO the Joker?
 It’s as sensible a theory as anything else I can think of.